Is Working From Home Bad For Your Career?02 Mar, 20231 - 2 minutes

-The chancellor, Rishi Sunak, claims that Zoom is ‘no substitute’ for face to face interaction within an office environment as you are unable to ‘form solid relationships’ through them.
+In 2022, the chancellor, Rishi Sunak, claimed that Zoom is ‘no substitute’ for face to face interaction within an office environment as you are unable to ‘form solid relationships’ through them.

 Sunak even warned professionals, especially those just starting out in their careers, that working from home could even scupper their career in the longer term.

 So is working from home bad for your career?
 In our latest insights piece, we delve into the pros and cons of remote working post pandemic.